Soft Block/Area Block

-A block with a player's hands up and over the net to stop an attack.
+An attack block is a type of block with a player’s hands up and over the net to stop an attack.
 This usually involves penetration, which is when a player's arms cross, but do not touch the net.
+This type of block is meant to kill the ball on the opposing team’s side to not allow for a return.
+Hard blocks are more susceptible to having the ball bounce off the block and out of bounds.

 More than one player can make a block.
 When players come together to make a block, it’s called a block assist.
 A block with two players is called a double block.
 A block with three players is called a triple block.